xlateai/xos/README.md

 # xos
-experimenting with the idea of an operating system built with C++/Python to replace docker.
+Xlate's operating system designed to run portably across all types of devices and circumstances.